RECYCLING A CARLING BREWERY

 in 1975, its modern beer factory on beautiful Lake Cochituate became a

-"white elephant" -- too specialized, too expensive to renovate, so
+"white elephant" -- too specialized and too expensive to renovate, so

 But about 1979, a company quietly bought the vacant property for a